anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **1 Corinthians 15.35-38, 42-50** concludes the series in 1 Corinthians 15, with extracts from the section on the resurrection body.
 (15.51-58 is the reading for the following week in the RCL.)
 * **Luke 6.27-38** continues the series in Luke (without a gap), and focuses on loving one's enemies.
 (6.39-49 is the reading for the following week in the RCL, which is omitted in Common Worship: see discussion below.
 To fill in the gap, this week's reading could be extended to 6.42 'when opportunity allows'.)
 (NB: Luke 6.20-31 set for All Saints' Day.) **Genesis 45.3-11, 15** is about Joseph's love for his brothers, who had behaved like his enemies. **Psalm 37.1-11, 40, 41** (EV: 1-11, 39, 40) [or 37.1-7] calls us not to fret about evildoers.

-## 2 before Lent*
+## 2 before Lent* {#beforelent2}

 Creation theme.

 The addition of this creation-themed week means that 'Proper 3' in the RCL is not included (although the Gospel reading for Year A is almost the same).
-The Gospel readings from that week contain several famous sayings of Jesus: see the the [Appendix](#appendix-gospels) for Mark 2.13-22 and Luke 6.39-49.
+The Gospel readings from that week contain several famous sayings of Jesus: see the the [Appendix](#appendixgospels) for Mark 2.13-22 and Luke 6.39-49.

 Year A